ashleyh859/cemeredesign/README.md

-# Cornell Eastern Music Ensemble (CEME) Website Redesign
+# Cornell Eastern Music Ensemble Website Redesign 🎶

 Note: Prototype and website are both in progress.